money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

-However, with so many one year loans on the market it's essential to find the cheapest loan for a year to keep your borrowing costs down.
+However, with so many one year loans on the market it's essential to find the cheapest loan to keep your borrowing costs down.
 We explain how:

 If you need a loan for 12 months making sure you're getting the best deal possible is a must to ensure you pay as little as you can for your borrowing.

 The main cost of taking out loans over 12 months is the rate of interest or APR you'll be charged on the loan.
 As a rule, the lower the APR or interest rate, the cheaper your 1 year loan will be.